-Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature.
+Background/Introduction: Explanation of the importance and relevance of the proposed interdisciplinary work and review of the relevant literature including contributions of the applicant's team are appropriate for this section.
+The need and potential for the proposed pioneering pilot or HEP-QIS consortia should be emphasized.